Get stories and expert advice on all things related to college and parenting.

 On paper, the student looked great — and then she showed up to the interview with her mother.

 Needless to say, she didn’t get the job.

 It seems fairly obvious that a parent shouldn't tag along on their student’s job interview, and yet it’s not the only way in which some parents overreach.
 Parents are submitting applications on their student’s behalf, calling companies to find out how interviews went, and advocating for higher salaries for their students, all in a misguided attempt to help their student succeed.

-Blame it on the helicopter-ing some of us parents have been engaged in since our children were tots.
-“Parents aren’t going to suddenly stop working for their children’s success after more than two decades of such a close attachment,” explains Ron Alsop, in his book The Trophy Kids Grow Up.
+Blame it on the helicopter-ing some of us parents and guardians have been engaged in since our children were tots.
+“Parents aren’t going to suddenly stop working for their children’s success after more than two decades of such a close attachment,” explains Ron Alsop in his book The Trophy Kids Grow Up.

 Similarly, the “children” aren’t necessarily going to stop involving their parents in major decisions — like a career — either.

 “When we ask our students who they rely on [in the career search process],” Mimi Collins of The National Association of Colleges and Employers explained, “Parents come out pretty high on that list.”

 Given that influence, she believes it's unrealistic to expect parents to stay completely out of the process.
 That’s not a bad thing, if a parent can use their influence in a productive way.